BokChoyWarrior/deliver2/README.md

 Visit [http://127.0.0.1:3000/](http://127.0.0.1:3000/) to see the app!

-If you have any problems with installation let me, or charlie know.
+If you have any problems with installation let me, or charlie know in slack.

 ### Testing
 __Not yet implemented!__